-36 "Mass violations usually require not just complex organization of the "armed" operations that immediately cause the violations, but the coordination of those operations with supportive political and economic actors, and even with social and cultural entrepreneurs, capable of mobilizing large groups and resources.
+18 "Mass violations usually require not just complex organization of the "armed" operations that immediately cause the violations, but the coordination of those operations with supportive political and economic actors, and even with social and cultural entrepreneurs, capable of mobilizing large groups and resources.
 A prosecutorial strategy at the domestic level which seeks to have long-term impact should therefore target the "nodes" in this web of actors.
 Clearly, this requires a particular prosecutorial focus that emphasizes patterns of violations, helps discover chains of command, links between armed actors and other groups, as well as financial and other support, including arms trade and smuggling.
 The challenge here is not only to establish individual criminal accountability for isolated violations, but to zero in on the structures or networks that enabled the various actors to jointly make the horrific violations happen.
-To target those enabling connections could contribute to the dismantlement of the whole criminal set-up" United Nations Human Rights Council.
-(2014).
-Report of the Special Rapporteur on the promotion of truth, justice, reparation and guarantees of non-recurrence, Pablo de Greiff (A/HRC/27/56). https://undocs.org/A/HRC/27/56 investigation different than PA: "Shortly after beginning the preparatory work, we were confronted with the limits of conventional approaches to human rights work, particularly when it comes to collecting, analyzing, and understanding the experiences of war-affected populations.
-The categories commonly used, such as patterns of violation or the concepts of International Humanitarian Law, were in crisis from the outset.
-In what category does the obligation to kill a brother fall?
-(Chiché, 1983).
-What concept can be applied to public ceremonies where everyone was forced to beat the victim on the head with a stick until he died?
-(Chichupac, 1982)
+To target those enabling connections could contribute to the dismantlement of the whole criminal set-up" (Doc.
+A/HRC/27/56).

-37 United Nations.
+19 United Nations.
 Office of the High Commissioner for Human Rights.
 (2006).
 Rule-of-law Tools for Post-conflict States: Prosecution Initiatives.
 United Nations Publications.